DEPARTMENT OF PSYCHIATRY

 Director of Research Think:Kids

 Lu Wang, PhD

 Manager of Program Evaluation

 Our research is focused on exploring how, why and for whom different treatment approaches for disruptive behavior disorder are effective, with a focus on the Collaborative Problem Solving (CPS) approach.
 In addition, the team provides support and consultation on outcome evaluation to clinical and educational partners.

 Ongoing and planned research projects in our laboratory cover the following topics:

-- Mechanism of change in CPS parent training groups
+- Mechanisms of change in CPS treatment

 - The impact of various implementation strategies on organization-wide CPS

 We may be seeking Research Assistants or Research Scientists for our current projects.
 These positions report directly to the Principal Investigator.
 Specific projects assigned to these staff members depend upon education, interest, and experience.

 Occasionally, we may have unpaid internships available for current undergraduate or graduate students in a related field who would like to gain research experience by working in our lab for 8 to 12 hours per week.